Royal Navy Submarine Service: Decommissioning nuclear submarines

-Twenty-one nuclear submarines awaiting decommissioning have been laid-up at Rosyth and Devonport.
+Twenty-three decommissioned nuclear submarines have been laid-up at Rosyth and Devonport.
 In 2014 the MOD announced a plan to decommission 7 of the submarines awaiting disposal, in a project expected to take 12 years.
-A site for the intermediate-level nuclear waste produced is expected to be identified by 2016.
-A trial dismantling of a nuclear submarine is planned to start in January 2016 at Rosyth.
+A site for the intermediate-level nuclear waste produced was expected to be identified by 2016.
+A trial dismantling of a nuclear submarine was planned to start in January 2016 at Rosyth.

 In 2018, the UK Parliament's Public Accounts Committee criticised the slow rate of decommissioning of these submarines, with the Ministry of Defence admitting that it had put off decommissioning due to the cost.
 The National Audit Office in 2019 stated that the accumulative costs of laid up storage had reached £500 million, and they represent a liability of £7.5 billion.

-in 2019 it has been acknowledged that the UK has more obsolete submarines than they have in service, a problem that has been ignored for over 50 years as the UK do not currently have a clear funding plan for defuelling and dismantling of these submarines.
+in 2019 it was acknowledged that the UK had more decommissioned nuclear-powered submarines than they had submarines in service, a problem that has been ignored for over 50 years as the UK did not have a clear funding plan for defuelling and dismantling of these submarines.
 The US have been decommissioning nuclear submarines for many years in a programme that is self funding by recycling many of the components.
 It's possible that their expertise in decommissioning could be leverage in securing submarine building contracts from the UK.